2.3 Critical Issues in GenAI

 Hallucinations

 In a recent Forbes article, Michael Ringman (2023) describes some measures being taken by developers to mitigate or prevent these hallucinations.
 These measures include setting up guardrails to create topical, safety, and security constraints for the models.
 He also suggests that monitoring and fine tuning them to produce more accurate results is essential.
 However, ultimately we as users are responsible for whatever output we use in our documents.
-Applying our own informed knowledge and skills in the critical evaluation of the output is key to ensuring that whatever output we transfer to our documents is factual and otherwise accurate.
-As communicators, we must seize agency in the process of ensuring accuracy.
+Applying our own knowledge and skills in the critical evaluation of the output is key to ensuring that whatever output we transfer to our documents is factual and otherwise accurate.
+As communicators, we must become active agents in the process of ensuring accuracy.

 MisInformation, Disinformation, and Malinformation (MDM)